Lupin1998/inv-ML/README.md

 ## Introduction

 The code is an network-based implementation of *inv-ML*, training and testing with toy datasets (Swiss roll, S Curve, Sphere) and real-world datasets (MNIST, USPS, KMNIST, Fashion-MNIST, COIL-20, etc.).
+Our paper is published in ECML-PKDD 2021.

 ## Requirements